latchbio/latch/docs/workflow_metadata.md

 ## Standardized Workflow Metadata

 After the long workflow description, you have the opportunity to specify standard workflow metadata.
-The currently supported metadata fields are display name, documentation, author ==(name, email, github)==, repository, and license.
-The only constrained field is license, which should be an identifier from [spdx](https://spdx.org/licenses/). ~~==How do I set a custom license?==~~
+The currently supported metadata fields are display name, documentation, author (name, email, github), repository, and license.
+The only constrained field is license, which should be an identifier from [spdx](https://spdx.org/licenses/).

 ```
 __metadata__: